gracecarrillo/Political-Data-Science/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Acknowledgements to source-code are made throughout the notebooks.
-Feel free to use the code here as you would like!
+Feel free to use the code here as you would like (under MIT License)!